 Laboratory analytical results will be incorporated into a risk-assessment calculation to determine the total carcinogenic and noncarcinogenic risks.
-For carcinogens (HE), the concentrations at a 10-5 risk level are the SSLs.
+For carcinogens (HE), the analytical results will be incorporated into a risk assessment to ensure that the residual carcinogenic risk is at an acceptable level.
 For noncarcinogens, the analytical results for TNT and metals will be incorporated into a risk-assessment calculation to determine whether the site HI is below 1.0.
 This risk-assessment methodology is described in the Phase III RFI (LANL 2003, 077965, section 6).
 If the results indicate that the soil does not meet the risk-based standards, additional excavation of these locations will be conducted until the standards are met.